 - Some activities require certain background knowledge and coursework; you may not be qualified or experienced enough to do all research activities you’re interested in.

 - You may also be interested in seeking out volunteer opportunities in the broader community.
 Many not-for-profit organizations work with volunteers, and they may have opportunities for you to conduct unpaid small-scale research projects with them.
-CAPS: Your U of A Career Centre offers more information on volunteering and where to find volunteering opportunities.
+A great way to explore these opportunities might be to try out a Community Service-Learning course or project.